-On March 17, 2015, Chief Lewis Battle, Commissioner of Professional Standards Commission, and Chief of Warrenton Police Department presented Sheriff John Thomas and the Page County Sheriff’s Office their fourth Accreditation Award at the Stanley Elementary School during the Page County Board of Supervisors meeting.
-Chief Battle stated, “That the fourth award equals 16 years of excellence”.
+On March 17, 2015, Chief Lewis Battle, Commissioner of Professional Standards Commission, and Chief of Warrenton Police Department, presented Sheriff John Thomas, and the Page County Sheriff’s Office, their 4th Accreditation Award at the Stanley Elementary School during the Page County Board of Supervisors meeting.
+Chief Battle stated, “the fourth award equals 16 years of excellence”.

 MADD-Law Enforcement Award Ceremony-WHSV TV3